Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Tran Ho Bac - Deputy General Director of PTSC

 In developing GHG, all countries in the world go through 3 phases.
-Phase 1 is a pilot, the state will cover the entire project time, determine a profit margin, pilot scale to assess potential, design suitable for the sea area, assess environmental impact...
+Phase 1 is a pilot, the state will cover the entire project time, determine a profit margin, pilot scale to evaluate potential, design suitable for the sea area, assess environmental impact...

 Phase 3 is the development phase, organizing price bidding.